Celtic Classic Youth Fiddle Competition

 WHAT ARE THE JUDGES LOOKING FOR IN A PERFORMANCE?

 First, the judges will be looking for basic playing technique such as quality of tone, accuracy in intonation, bowing, rhythm and tempo.
 Secondly, they will be looking at the choice of tunes and the level of difficulty.
 Thirdly, the judges will be assessing the player’s interpretation of that fiddling style and the use of bowing and ornamentation to convey the character of the tunes.
 Fourthly, they will be considering the overall performance and stage presence of the player.
 The judges are professional fiddlers or traditional Celtic musicians, performers and recording artists.

 Print out the competition REGISTRATION FORM.
-Mail the completed form and a check for $10 made out to Celtic Cultural Alliance, postmarked by September 1st, to the address on the registration form.
+Mail the completed form and a check for $10 made out to Celtic Cultural Alliance by September 6th to the address on the registration form.
 This year the deadline will be strictly enforced.
-Late registrations must be accompanied by a fee of $20 and might not be accepted.
+Late registrations must be accompanied by a fee of $20 and might not be accepted depending on space availability.
 Check this website for directions to the festival and plan to SIGN IN no later than one half-hour before the start of your competition.
 There is no designated parking for contestants.
 If you are running late that morning, get dropped off and walk in while someone else parks the car.
-After the competition, plan to take advantage of the parking space you got that morning and enjoy the rest of this FREE festival!
+After the competition, plan to take advantage of the parking space you grabbed that morning and enjoy the rest of this FREE festival!

 Registering after Sept.
 1st: If you are late to register, please e-mail to find out if there is still space in your division as the number of contestants will be limited.
 E-mail: Tafga@rcn.com, and include your name and age.
 Thank you.

 - The Novice Division is for a junior competitor age 13 or under.
 Starting time: 9 a.m. sharp